maiomar88/maiomar88/README.md

 - Design of two-stage Miller OTA.

--Implementation of 3x3 Matrix Inversion using QR-Decomposition.
+- Implementation of 3x3 Matrix Inversion using QR-Decomposition.

--Design  of  DMA with 2 memory buses(Tx,Rx) and ctrl bus.
+- Design  of  DMA with 2 memory buses(Tx,Rx) and ctrl bus.

--Design of  FIR Digital Filter using direct-form.
+- Design of  FIR Digital Filter using direct-form.

--FPGA based of  Custom PRBS-15 till bitstream
+- FPGA based of  Custom PRBS-15 till bitstream